What is Compliance in Cybersecurity?

 • Technology Stack: Comprehensive knowledge of the deployed software and hardware is indispensable.
 It not only aids in vulnerability assessment but also ensures that security measures resonate with the technological infrastructure.

 Tailoring compliance measures based on a business’s specific needs ensures that they aren’t just superficial safeguards but integrated, effective defenses.
+Make sure to run a configuration audit before deploying any security measures.
+This information will help set a baseline and develop any necessary alterations.

 Challenges in Achieving Compliance